AetherCollective/MeepoHelper/Readme.md

 1. Run [MeepoHelper.exe](https://github.com/BetaLeaf/MeepoHelper/raw/master/MeepoHelper.exe)

 or compile it yourself by do the following:
-1. Download [MeepoHelper.au3](https://github.com/BetaLeaf/MeepoHelper/blob/master/MeepoHelper.au3) (Right Click > Save Target As)
+1. Download [MeepoHelper.au3](https://github.com/BetaLeaf/MeepoHelper/blob/master/MeepoHelper.au3) (Firefox:Right Click > Save Target As) (Chrome:Right Click > Save Link As)
 2. Download the Self Extracing Archive Version of Autoit. http://www.autoitscript.com/site/autoit/downloads/
 3. Extract autoit-v3.zip into a new folder on your desktop.
 Then run the file .\install\SciTe\SciTe.exe in the extracted folder.
 4. Click File > Open.
 Select the MeepoHelper.au3 file.